inducer/pyopencl/doc/source/array.rst

     assumed.

-    *dtype_out* specifies the :class:`numpy.dtype` in which the reduction is performed and in which the result is returned. *neutral* is specified as float or integer formatted as string. *reduce_expr* and *map_expr* are specified as string formatted operations and *arguments* is specified as a string formatted as a C argument list. *name* specifies the name as which the kernel is compiled. *options* are passed unmodified to :meth:`pyopencl.Program.build`. *preamble* is specified
+    *dtype_out* specifies the :class:`numpy.dtype` in which the reduction is performed and in which the result is returned. *neutral* is specified as float or integer formatted as string. *reduce_expr* and *map_expr* are specified as string formatted operations and *arguments* is specified as a string formatted as a C argument list. *name* specifies the name as which the kernel is compiled. *options* are passed unmodified to :meth:`pyopencl.Program.build`. *preamble* specifies a string of code that is inserted before the actual kernels.
-    as a string of code.

-    .. method __call__(*args, queue=None)
+    .. method:: __call__(*args, queue=None)

     .. versionadded: 2011.1